 How many hashtags for each photo?

 If you are actively trying to promote and grow a smaller brand through Instagram, by all means use numerous hashtags that are related to your brand and/or the particular image, but tread with caution.
-As a general rule we recommend not using more than 10 Hashtags in a single post, otherwise there can be a perception that your posts are spammy, and this is an absolute no-no for any brand.
+As a general rule we recommend not using more than 10 Hashtags in a single post (even under 5 will sometime do the trick), otherwise there can be a perception that your posts are spammy, and this is an absolute no-no for any brand.

 Choosing the right hashtag(s) for your brand

 The right hashtag for your brand isn’t always the most obvious.
 As your primary hashtag it might seem ideal to use the brand’s name, but this doesn’t always hold true.
 When a brand’s main hashtag has a common meaning, users searching on the hashtag will see many images which will be unrelated to the brand.

 For example, if you type ‘#Apple’ into Instagram, you don’t just see shots of shiny computers and related Apple products, you’ll also see a lot of fruit!
 This problem of hashtag crossover highlights the importance of selecting a unique hashtag for any brand.

 Choosing a community hashtag can be a little more complex.
 However, it’s not something to lose any sleep over.
 Some brands have a permanent message that they promote alongside their brand, such as Nike with their famous ‘Just Do It’ slogan.
 Whilst other brand’s will change their community tag frequently for different promotions.

 An excellent starting point when creating a community hashtag is to look at your audience and any related accounts.
 See what themes they frequently post on, and use this as a basis for creating your own.
 But don’t be afraid to get creative, try things out, push the boundaries a little.
 This is an area where you can express a bit of the brand’s personality, and find the messages that your audience connect with best.
 You never know, you might stumble on something unexpected that really takes hold with your audience.